-Evaluations at UNODC are undertaken according to the Norms and Standards for Evaluation developed by the United Nations Evaluation Group (UNEG), ensuring the main principles of good evaluation practice: 1. independence and impartiality; 2. transparency, participatory and inclusive; 3. robust methodological approach; 4. utilization focused; and, 5. ethically conducted.
+Evaluations at UNODC are undertaken according to the Norms and Standards for Evaluation developed by the United Nations Evaluation Group, ensuring the main principles of good evaluation practice: 1. independence and impartiality; 2. transparency, participatory and inclusive; 3. robust methodological approach; 4. utilization focused; and, 5. ethically conducted.

-IES further adheres to the UNEG Ethical Guidelines for Evaluation, revised in June 2020.
-The guidelines aim to support UN entity leaders and governing bodies as well as those organizing and conducting evaluations for the UN to ensure that an ethical lens informs day to day evaluation practice.
+Moreover, IES adheres to the UNEG Ethical Guidelines for Evaluation, revised in June 2020, ensuring that an ethical lens informs day to day evaluation practice.

-The UNEG White Paper reflects on the possible role and contribution of UNEG to inform/guide UN reform, with a particular focus on Agenda 2030.
-It offers some ideas on how to strengthen the synergies between agency specific and system-wide evaluation at global level and how to maximize the value-added of system-wide evaluation as a key driver for a stronger, more accountable and effective UN system.
+IES actively contributed to the strategic discussions on the possible role and contribution of UNEG to inform/guide UN reform, with a particular focus on Agenda 2030.
+Read more in UNEG's White paper: System-wide Evaluation in Support of UN Reform: Towards Collective Accountability & Learning, reflecting ideas on how to strengthen the synergies between agency specific and system-wide evaluation at global level and how to maximize the value added of system-wide evaluation as a key driver for a stronger, more accountable and effective UN system.

 For more information in this regard, see also UNEG's Report on Evidence Changes Lives: Realizing Evaluation's Potential to Inform the Global Sustainable Development Goals.

 INTERNATIONAL ASSOCIATIONS AND NGOs